Fusion of Berlin and Brandenburg: Background

-Berlin is wholly surrounded by Brandenburg, which has a large suburban population, dubbed the Speckgürtel.
-There are over 225.000 residents of Brandenburg that commute to Berlin in 2020 and the states share a common history, dialect and culture.
+Berlin is wholly surrounded by Brandenburg, which has a large suburban population, dubbed the Speckgürtel (bacon belt).
+There are over 225,000 residents of Brandenburg who commute to Berlin as of 2020 and the states share a common history, dialect and culture.

 The states already cooperate extensively, for example they share one public broadcaster (the rbb), cooperate on judicial matters, transportation (the Berlin Brandenburg Airport and the Verkehrsverbund Berlin-Brandenburg for example) and in the private sector, for example the Gigafactory Berlin-Brandenburg.
 Both the Senate of Berlin and the Brandenburg state government have agreed to even closer cooperation.
 The two states have, by 2012, agreed to 27 state contracts and 79 administrative arrangements.
 Both Berlin and Brandenburg have been dominated by the Social Democratic Party since the early 2000s, though the political culture of urban Berlin in particular is a lot different.

 The Social Democratic Party in Brandenburg is thought of as being more centrist, rural and culturally conservative, reflecting the sentiment of the state, in particular outside the Berlin metro.
 For example, when Social Democratic Party members were asked to vote on the renewed Grand coalition in 2018, opposed by the left-wing of the SPD, especially the Jusos, the SPD in Berlin opposed it as well.
 The Social Democratic Party in Brandenburg also has historically been very supportive of the lignite mining in the state, something that is universally disapproved of in Berlin.